Consequences and children’s behaviour

 The advantage of related consequences is they get your child to think about the issue, they feel fairer, and they tend to work better than consequences that aren’t related.
 But it’s not always easy or possible to find a related consequence.

-Making consequences work for you: tips
+Making consequences work: tips

-Reserve consequences for children over three years
+Reserve consequences for children over 3 years

 Use consequences fairly, according to children’s needs and abilities

 You might use different consequences according to your children’s ages.
 But if you’ve decided to give your children consequences for challenging behaviour, it’s important to use them the same way for everyone.
 Even young children will be upset if they see other children being treated differently from them.

 If you use consequences in the same way and for the same behaviour every time, your child knows what to expect.
 For example, you might always use a time-out for hitting.
 You might need to use consequences a few times before your child learns to behave differently.
 It takes time to learn, but being consistent with consequences will help your child learn faster.